XRTK/com.xrtk.core/articles/platforms/windowsmixedreality.md

     >
     > Scope(s): com.xrtk

-4. Return to the Unity Package manager and select `My Registries` in the Sources) dropdown (next to the `+` symbol)
+5. Return to the Unity Package manager and select `My Registries` in the Sources) dropdown (next to the `+` symbol)
-5. Select the `XRTK.SDK` and click `Install`
+6. Select the `XRTK.SDK` and click `Install`
+7. Install the `XRTK.WindowsMixedReality` platform
+8. When prompted, install the Windows Mixed Reality platform configuration in to your current project
-6. Close the Unity Package Manager and return to your scene
+9. Close the Unity Package Manager and return to your scene
-7. Select or create the scene you want to create Mixed Reality Content in
+10. Select or create the scene you want to create Mixed Reality Content in
-8. Select `Mixed Reality Toolkit -> Configure` in the Unity Menu.
+12. Select `Mixed Reality Toolkit -> Configure` in the Unity Menu.
 THis will update your scene and add the MixedRealityToolkit instance.
-9. Save your scene and return to the Unity Package Manager
-10. Install the `XRTK.WindowsMixedReality` platform
-11. When prompted, install the Windows Mixed Reality platform configuration in to your current project

 Provided you have configured the Legacy XR settings for each platform correctly, the project will run.